Fibrous Joints

 Definition

-A syndesmosis is a fibrous joint in which bones are connected by longer bundles of fibrous connective tissue, ligaments, or interosseous membranes.
+A syndesmosis is a fibrous joint in which adjacent bones are connected by elongated bundles of dense collagenous connective tissue, typically organized as ligaments or interosseous membranes.
+Unlike sutures, syndesmoses permit limited, controlled movement, the extent of which depends on fiber length, orientation, and elasticity.

 Types